kklin/foreign-music/README.md

 # Foreign Music Discovery

-The foreign music finder helps you find music from other countries that is similar to music you enjoy, but you wouldn't stumble across normally.
+The foreign music finder helps you find music from other countries that's similar to music you enjoy, but hard to stumble across normally.

 Try it at https://morning-forest-21141.herokuapp.com/!